 Nightshades

 Nightshades are a wide variety of plants under the Solanaceae plant family.
-Over 2000 plant varieties are considered nightshades, but only a few are eaten as food.
+Over 2,000 plant varieties are considered nightshades, but only a few are eaten as food.
 The most famous examples include eggplant, tomato, and pepper.
 Several studies have connected edible nightshade plants to many nutritional benefits such as Vitamin A and C.

 Being able to identify the type of disease your nightshade has is extremely important for ensuring its success.
 Below, we describe two common diseases in nightshades.

 Powdery mildew is a fungal infection that affects quite the variety of plants and is recognized by dusty areas of gray or white powder on the leaves and stems of affected plants.
 This is rarely fatal, but it causes stress on the plant and can leach nutrients, leaving the plant more vulnerable.
-To deal with this infection, remove infected sections from your plant, apply a fungicide, improve the air circulation, avoid watering from above, and do not fertilize affected plants until you are sure the infection is gone.
+To deal with this infection, remove infected sections from your plant, apply a fungicide, improve air circulation by pruning, avoid watering from above, and do not fertilize affected plants until you are sure the infection is gone.

 Growing Successful Nightshades